karray/karray.github.io/_posts/2022-07-12-bringing-python-to-the-web.md

 # **What is Pyodide?**

-Pyodide is a project from Mozilla that brings the Python runtime to the browser, along with the scientific stack including NumPy, Pandas, Matplotlib, SciPy, and [others](https://github.com/iodide-project/pyodide/tree/master/packages).
+> Pyodide was created in 2018 by [Michael Droettboom](https://github.com/mdboom) at Mozilla as part of the Iodide project.
+Iodide is an experimental web-based notebook environment for literate scientific computing and communication.

 All of this is made possible by Wasm.

 > WebAssembly is a new type of code that can be run in modern web browsers and provides new features and major gains in performance.
 It is not primarily intended to be written by hand, rather it is designed to be an effective compilation target for source languages like C, C++, Rust, etc.

 Wasm could potentially have a huge impact on the future of front-end development by extending the JS stack with numerous libraries and opening new possibilities for developers programming in languages other than JS.
-For example, there are already projects using it under the the hood, such as [PyScript](https://pyscript.net/).
+For example, there are already projects using it under the hood, such as [PyScript](https://pyscript.net/) by Anaconda.

 So, it's time to get your hands dirty.
 Let's take a closer look at the minimal example